ollionorg/DataflowTemplates-fork/v2/gcs-to-sourcedb/README_GCS_to_Sourcedb.md

 ### Required parameters

-* **sourceShardsFilePath** : Source mySqlShard details file path in Cloud Storage that contains connection profile of source mySqlShards.
+* **sourceShardsFilePath** : Source shard details file path in Cloud Storage that contains connection profile of source shards.
 * **sessionFilePath** : Session file path in Cloud Storage that contains mapping information from HarbourBridge.
 * **GCSInputDirectoryPath** : Path from where to read the change stream files.
 * **spannerProjectId** : This is the name of the Cloud Spanner project.
-* **metadataInstance** : This is the instance to store the mySqlShard progress of the files processed.
+* **metadataInstance** : This is the instance to store the shard progress of the files processed.
-* **metadataDatabase** : This is the database to store  the mySqlShard progress of the files processed..
+* **metadataDatabase** : This is the database to store  the shard progress of the files processed..
 * **runIdentifier** : The identifier to distinguish between different runs of reverse replication flows.

 ### Optional parameters